NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 ---------

 > With every sprint we are getting closer to our goal and also completing our project.
 I hope you have enjoyed reading our journey of the Third Sprint.
-See you soon, AGAIN!!! (in the next ONE)
+See you soon, AGAIN!!! (in a next ONE).